SaumyaMathur20/HR_employee_Attrition-Analytics-/README.md

 Clustered Bar Chart → Attrition by Age
 Area Line Chart → Attrition Count by Distance from Home

+## 📱 Mobile View

+* Designed a dedicated mobile layout in Power BI
+* Optimized visuals for vertical scrolling format
+* Prioritized KPI cards for quick decision-making
+* Ensured readability for smaller screens

+The dashboard is fully accessible on Power BI mobile layout for on-the-go monitoring.

 ## 📌 Key Insights

 Attrition is higher in specific departments and job roles.